 Ingredients:

-- ½ teaspoon finely grated fresh ginger root (I don't recommend substituting powdered ginger)
+- ¾ teaspoon finely grated fresh ginger root*

-- 6 ounces raw jumbo* shrimp (8 to 10 shrimp), thawed, peeled and deveined
+- 6 ounces raw shrimp**, thawed, peeled and deveined

 Instructions:

-- Add the shrimp and cook until pink on the outside and opaque in the center (1 to 2 minutes per side).
+- Add the shrimp and cook until pink on the outside and opaque in the center.
+(Between 1 and 4 minutes per side, depending on size).

 - Transfer the cooked shrimp to a bowl and set aside.